cccccate/c-code/README.md

 # c-code
-This is a repository to store my daily practice c++ and c code
+This is a repository to store my daily practice c code